forge42dev/Remix-Forge/README.md

 - [x] Add ability to convert v1 route convention to v2 route convention
 - [x] Add ability to change runtime dependencies
 - [x] Add ability to open up your routes in the browser from the file itself.
+- [x] Add ability to generate authenticated routes via actions and loaders
 - [ ] Add ability for the extension to sniff out the runtime dependency instead of you configuring it
 - [ ] Add ability to generate a component name based on the route name
 - [ ] Add ability to generate fully progressive forms with validation
-- [ ] Add ability to generate authenticated routes via actions

 ## Release Notes